Simulation-Software-Engineering/Lecture-Material/docs/pull_request_template.md

 - [ ] I added the new content to the `README.md` inside the topics subdirectory, e.g., `01_version_control/README.md`.
 - [ ] I added the new content to the `timetable.md` in the root of this repository.
-- [ ] I make sure to update the content/links on the [homepage](https://github.com/Simulation-Software-Engineering/homepage).